 Yet, HR initiatives play an increasingly critical role in business.
 Think workforce recruitment, succession planning, cultural alignment and employee training.
 All these efforts help attract and retain the talented workers companies need to thrive in today’s competitive market.

-So how can HR leaders deliver a persuasive presentation to the C-suite?
+So how can you deliver a persuasive HR presentation to top management?
 They need to learn to speak the language of leadership, and back it up with a compelling business case.
 Here’s how.

 1. Get inside the executive mind